Emerson Lewis Richards

 Emerson Lewis Richards (July 9, 1884 – October 21, 1963), an attorney, was a Republican New Jersey State Senator from Atlantic City.

 Biography

 Richards was born on July 9, 1884, in Atlantic City, New Jersey.
 He was a state senator for Atlantic County.
-Richards also served as the acting Governor of New Jersey in 1933 during the tenure of Arthur Harry Moore as President of the New Jersey Senate.
+As President of the New Jersey Senate, Richards also served as the acting Governor of New Jersey in 1933 during the tenure of Arthur Harry Moore.

-Richards was also a designer of pipe organs including the largest pipe organ in the world the Boardwalk Hall Auditorium Organ.
+Richards was also a designer of pipe organs including the Boardwalk Hall Auditorium Organ, which was the largest pipe organ in the world.